Mullet (haircut): 2020s

-In September 2020, i-D called 2020 "the year of the mullet", attributing its boom in popularity to COVID-19 lockdowns and their closing of hair salons.
+In September 2020, i-D called 2020 "the year of the mullet", attributing its boom in popularity to COVID-19 lockdowns and the extended closure of hair salons.
 In an article for Vice Media, the mullet-wearing teenagers interviewed all described getting the haircut as a joke, with one stating "There's an irony to the mullet haircut.
 It's this disgustingly gross haircut, which means it's definitely worn in an ironic way".
-Magda Ryczko, founder of the queer-owned barbershop Hairrari in Brooklyn, notes that mullets allow for a professional front-facing look for COVID-19 era Zoom meetings, while maintaining a messier, more fun look off-camera, when the longer back section of hair may be revealed.
+Magda Ryczko, founder of a barbershop in Brooklyn, notes that mullets allow for a professional front-facing look for COVID-19 era Zoom meetings, while maintaining a messier, more fun look off-camera, when the longer back section of hair may be revealed.
 An annual national USA Mullet Championship began in 2020.

-Like many '90s trends, mullets have made their way back into mainstream hairstyles.
-The most popular version is called the mullet fade.
 The versatility of the taper fade has modernized the classic mullet, giving it a cleaner look.

+In July 2023, Mexican singer Peso Pluma attracted attention for his mullet style, a hairstyle that he adopted as his signature haircut during his stardom as a musical performer.
+The singer confirmed that his hairstyle was originally a mishap, when he visited the city of Medellín and his barber gave him a hairstyle that was "popular in Medellín", later realizing that it was not bad after filming a music video.

+58-year-old Tami Manis from Knoxville, Tennessee was awarded a Guinness World Record for a 172.72 cm mullet in August 2023, a result of not having her hair cut for 33 years.

+In September 2024, 26-year old Trevor Hyland, of Shrule in County Mayo, Ireland, gained the nickname "The Fresh Prince of Bel-Mullet" after finding himself representing Ireland in a Swiss competition to find the greatest example of the hairstyle.
+A win might see him representing Ireland at European level.

+In popular culture

+In 2019, Kiefer Sutherland described himself as an unwitting instigator of the hairstyle, which he sported in the 1987 film The Lost Boys.
+In 2022 press interviews marking the 35th anniversary of the film, Sutherland again recounted the story.